4 Action list

 Functionality Overview:

-This panel enables users to import an existing .rds
+This panel enables users to import an existing .rds file that corresponds to a previously processed experiment.

 Instructions: